getfem/getfem/doc/sphinx/source/project/libdesc_high_gen_assemb.rst

 Description
 ^^^^^^^^^^^

-The high level generic assembly module of |gf| and its weak form language is a key module which allows to describe weak formulation of partial differential equation problems.
+The high level generic assembly module of |gf| and its generic weak form language (GWFL) is a key module which allows to describe weak formulation of partial differential equation problems.
 See the description of the language in the user documentation section :ref:`ud-gasm-high`.

 Files
 ^^^^^